ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 {% capture exercise %}

 <h3> Exercise </h3>
-<p style="font-size:18px;">Now you already know quite some tools for writing a Python script!
+<p >Now you already know quite some tools for writing a Python script!
 Use your knowledge to complete the code below.
 The goal is to print the doy (day of the year, as in 1-365) and the sentence "{month} was a hot month" whenever the mean monthly temperature is above two times the mean and "{month} was a dry month" whenever the precipitation was less than half of the mean.  </p>
-<p style="font-size:18px;">One tip: For the printing you can use formatted strings.
+<p >One tip: For the printing you can use formatted strings.
 They make inserting variables in a string much easier!
 just put an "f" in front of the string and insert the variable in curly braces {}.
 For example print(f"Hello {name}" would print "Hello Peter" if the variable name=Peter is defined.</p>
-<p style="font-size:18px;">Here is your starter code:</p>
+<p >Here is your starter code:</p>

 {::options parse_block_html="true" /}